Glamour Kills

-Glamour Kills was a clothing company based in Manhattan, New York.
+Glamour Kills is a clothing company based in Manhattan, New York.
 The company was closely associated with emo musical artists, and its shirt with a stylized flying pig was called "iconic" by The Daily Edge.

 The company was started in 2006, by Mark Capicotto and made its debut at The Bamboozle Festival in the spring.

-The company worked with bands such as: All Time Low, Cobra Starship, Mayday Parade, We The Kings, The Wonder Years, and New Found Glory.
+The company worked with bands such as: All Time Low, Cobra Starship, The Maine, Mayday Parade, We The Kings, The Wonder Years, and New Found Glory.